bicpi/deployer/README.md

 Using the Deployer is dead simple:

-    $ deployer
+    $ deployer <TARGET-NAME>

-You'll be guided through a short interactive process asking for

-* the local source directory to be synced - *defaults to the current directory*
-* a target name that defines the remote server (e.g. "dev", "stage", "prod") - *defaults to "dev"*
+The target name defines the configuration to be used, e.g. for a "dev", "stage" or "prod" environment.
 The detailed target data is read from the configuration file `.deployer.yml` in the local source directory.

+The current directory will be used as the local source directory - it may be changed by the `--source-dir=<SOURCE-DIR>` parameter.

 The deployment process then starts with a dry run (preview).
 You'll see a detailed list of what will happen during the deployment process.

-If you are ready to go the deployment will roll out after prompting for your final confirmation.
+The command runs in dry mode by default.
+If you're ready to do the real sync, just add the `--force` parameter, e.g.

+    $ deployer stage --force

+This will roll out the real deployment!

 ## 1) Installation